Squibs/freeCodeCampOLD/Front End Development Certification/basic-javascript/README.md

 Use ```Math.random();``` to create a random decimal between 0 and 1.
 - ```return Math.floor(Math.random() * 10); // returns a number between 0 and 9```

-Regular Expressons (regex)
+Regular Expressions (regex)
-- For example, if we wanted to find the word "the" in the string "The dog chased the cat", we could use the following reguar expression: ```/the/gi```.
+- For example, if we wanted to find the word "the" in the string "The dog chased the cat", we could use the following regular expression: ```/the/gi```.
 	- List of Selectors:
 		- ```/``` Start and end of the regular expression.
 		- ```g``` Means global, which will return all matches in the string and not just the first one
-		- ```i``` Means that we want to ignroe the casing of letters when searching.
+		- ```i``` Means that we want to ignore the casing of letters when searching.
 		- ```\d``` Retrieves one digit (e.g.) numbers 0 to 9 in a string
 			- ```/\d/g``` Retrieves one digit in a string
 		- ```+``` Allows for matches of one or more digits.